hackidemia/nodebots_nyc_feb/Step2_Sensors_Browser/s2_collect_data/README.txt

 In this challenge, you will use a sensor of your choice to gather some data.
 In the example, we use a simple sensor or 'switch' but you can use anything!
-Some examples are force, voltage, touch, humidity, temperature, or sound.
+Some examples are light, touch, temperature, or vibration.

 Challenge 1: Have your script log your data every half second to the console.
 For a hint, see slide number X.
 Challenge 2: Send the data to your front end and have it log to the screen!
 You will have to refresh to see the new data.